 A last will is critical to have before you pass away.
 Without a will, your estate may not go to exactly who you had hoped.
 If you are wondering what your estate includes and whether or not you even need to worry, think of everything you own.
 From cars to clothing and from houses to investments, your estate consists of any asset that has monetary value.
 If those belongings matter to you or you know they’d matter to a loved one, you need a will.

-Logically, you would want to know what will happen to your assets after you die with or without a will.
+Logically, you would want to know what will happen to your personal assets after you die with or without a will.
 Well, upon your death (expected or unexpected), your estate can be transferred in two ways:

 - Following a last will you’ve written before the death